sophiarangelova/sensing-a-vibe/README.md

 # Exploring Art through Internet Aesthetics

-This repository accompanies the demo paper “Exploring Art through Internet Aesthetics: A Serendipitous Interface for Artpedia” by Sophia Rangelova, Jaap and the master’s thesis “Sensing a Vibe: Integrating Internet Aesthetics into an Exploratory Interface for the Serendipitous Navigation of the Artpedia Dataset” (University of Amsterdam, 2025) by Sophia Rangelova.
+This repository accompanies the demo paper “Exploring Art through Internet Aesthetics: A Serendipitous Interface for Artpedia” by Sophia Rangelova and the master’s thesis “Sensing a Vibe: Integrating Internet Aesthetics into an Exploratory Interface for the Serendipitous Navigation of the Artpedia Dataset” (University of Amsterdam, 2025) by Sophia Rangelova.

 # Overview